 This Classic Southern Cornbread is an essential part of any supper in Appalachia.
+This is one side you’ll always see at the table at my grandmother’s house, as it is my family’s go-to comfort food.

 What is cornbread?

 Cornbreads origins are from indigenous Native Americans, who have handed down amazing cornbread recipes for generations.
+It’s my favorite comfort food!

 This recipe is inspired by Cafe Delights and my grandmother’s amazing recipe.
 There are hundreds of recipes out there with any combination of corn meal, milk/water, baking soda, eggs, and sugar.
 Cornbread is easily made on a stovetop or in the oven.